 - Safe box

-Menus complement the hotel’s coastal setting, and infuse local ingredients and flavours.
+Menus complement the hotel’s coastal setting and infuse local ingredients and flavours.
 You dine in a sea-facing pavilion or an air-conditioned café set just behind, and the long poolside dining deck is a super spot for an atmospheric evening meal.

 For dinner, we tried the pork croquettes, which came with coconut dhal puree, spicy caramalised onions and crispy curry leaves.
 The fillet of round island barramundi was excellent, and there's a popular 'rice and curries' spread.
 Kumu beach now also has a fully licensed bar.

 - Room service